diffusiondata/diffusion-transform/messaging/src/site/markdown/message-sender-builders.md

 # MessageSenderBuilders

-To help with sending messages to handlers a `MessageSenderBuilder` can be used to construct `MessageToSessionSender`s and `MessageToHandlerSender`s.
+To help with sending messages a `MessageSenderBuilder` can be used to construct `MessageToSessionSender`s and `MessageToHandlerSender`s.
 The `MessageSenderBuilder` makes it easy to chain transformers together.
 A `MessageSenderBuilder` is immutable and allows a new `MessageSenderBuilder` to be created from it that adds